Keith Bowen

-Keith Bryn Bowen (born 26 February 1958) is an retired professional footballer who made over 230 appearances as a forward in the Football League for Colchester United, Northampton Town and Brentford.
+Keith Bryn Bowen (born 26 February 1958) is a retired professional footballer who made over 230 appearances as a forward in the Football League for Colchester United, Northampton Town and Brentford.
 Born in England, he represented the Wales Schoolboys at international level.

 Club career

 Bowen joined Northampton Town as a trainee in 1976 and made 65 Football League appearances for the club, scoring 24 goals.
 In September 1981, he was transferred to Brentford where he made 58 appearances, scoring 12 goals, before moving to Colchester United in March 1983.
 There he made 132 appearances, scoring 48 goals, before his professional career was ended prematurely by a car crash in 1986.
 He dropped into non-League football with Conference club Barnet during the 1987–88 season, before returning to Northampton to join United Counties League Premier Division club Northampton Spencer.
 As of February 1995, he was still playing for the club.